dell/omnia/docs/source/InstallationGuides/ConfiguringSwitches/ethernet-Z.rst

 * The 65th port on a Z series switch cannot be split.

     * Only odd ports support breakouts on Z9264F-ON.
 For more information, `click here <https://www.dell.com/support/kbdoc/en-in/000195212/powerscale-dell-z9264-switches-only-allow-breakout-cables-in-odd-port-numbers?lang=en#>`_.

+.. note:: The ``breakout_value`` of a port can only be changed after un-splitting the port.

 **Running the playbook**::